TheBeepSheepTeam/FNF-VsFoxa3.0New/README.md

-# Friday Night Funkin' - Kooker Engine
+# Friday Night Funkin' - Foxa Engine
 Engine based off on Psych Engine which was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: